tinythings/sysinspect/modules/runtime/lua-runtime/examples/README.txt

 target/<debug|release>/runtime/lua-runtime binary.
 Then you have to install it, by issuing this command:

-1. sysinspect module -A --path /to/your/target/release/runtime/lua-runtime --name runtime.lua-runtime --descr "Lua runtime"
+1. sysinspect module -A --path /to/your/target/release/runtime/lua-runtime --name runtime.lua --descr "Lua runtime"

    This will put Lua runtime into your package manager repository on SysMaster side.